JasonEricZhan/Algorithms/maximum subarrray/README.md

-# Maximum subarrray problem solving by Divide and Conquer
+# Maximum subarrray problem solved by Divide and Conquer

 There is an additional rule: